 Construction Adjudication is a fast and cost-effective method of resolving contract disputes without the need for lengthy and expensive Court proceedings.
 The construction Adjudication process generally takes 28 days and any party to a commercial construction contract has a statutory right to appoint a construction adjudicator and refer any dispute to Adjudication, without a specific clause needed in the contract.

-Adjudication provides the advantage of a quick, low cost commercial solution to any construction contract dispute, including JCT contracts, and can be used in disputes going into millions of pounds, irrespective of any Court proceedings that may have already started.
+Adjudication in construction provides the advantage of a quick, low cost commercial solution to any construction contract dispute, including JCT contracts, and can be used in disputes going into millions of pounds, irrespective of any Court proceedings that may have already started.
 Adjudication is the leading method of Alternative Dispute Resolution (ADR) in the construction Industry and courts recommend using ADR in the first instance of a dispute as part of the required Pre-action Protocol.

 A construction adjudicator conducts the Adjudication and must be a professionally qualified expert in their field.
 Most construction disputes relate ultimately to money thus the selected adjudicator should ideally be a qualified Chartered Quantity Surveyor with years of experience in dispute resolution, expert work and the ability to measure.